 English

 We aim to equip our students with the skills of articulate speech and writing, of persuasion, of analysis and critical thinking, to help them become highly literate and productive members of society and fulfil their individual potential.
 Our approach supports the diverse learning styles of all students and we strive for equitable learning opportunities across all English classes.
-This is the mission of the English Learning Domain at St Bede’s College.

-English is a compulsory part of the curriculum at St Bede’s College from Years 7 to 10.
-During VCE Years, all students must complete an “English Area” subject and this subject must be included in the calculation of the student’s Year 12 ATAR score.
-These subjects are English, Literature or English Language.
+English is compulsory within the curriculum from Years 7 to 10 – English, Literature or English Language.
 Consequently, the development of our students’ skills in the area of literacy is a matter of critical importance.
-The program is sequential through the years and, from Years 7 to 10, focusses on a range of skills including:
+The program is sequential through the years and focusses on a range of skills including:

 • Reading for pleasure